Hjaltesorgenfrei/Vulkanologi/README.md

 - [ ] Use VMA.hpp instead
 - [ ] Create a style to autoformat with
 - [ ] Move swap chain to its own class
+- [ ] Fix the hash for checking if vertices are equal.